 The power to do Medi-Cal and long-term care planning is a particularly important power.
 This is the power that can save an estate for the healthy spouse and children.
 A checklist form does not cover this.
 The agent must have the power to create Medi-Cal trusts and make gifts.
 For more information, see "Why Not Just Use an Off-the-Shelf Power of Attorney Form?"

 If you don't have an estate plan, and you have dependents counting on you, it's time to get one.
 Start with the tips above and make sure you're working with an experienced estate planning lawyer.
 Our firm follows the tips above.
-Contact us at our Beverly Hills or Calabasas offices and\or shoot us a question.
+Contact us at our Beverly Hills or Woodland Hills offices and\or shoot us a question.